Assassination of Spencer Perceval: Preliminaries

 An inquest into Perceval's death was held on 12 May, at the Rose and Crown public house in Downing Street.
-Among those who gave evidence were Gascoyne, Smith, and Joseph Hume, a doctor and Radical MP.
+Among those who gave evidence were Gascoyne, Smith, and Joseph Hume, a doctor and Tory who later became a Radical MP.
 Hume had helped to detain Bellingham and now testified that from his controlled behaviour after the shooting, he appeared "perfectly sane".
 The coroner duly registered the cause of death as "wilful murder by John Bellingham".
 Armed with this verdict the Attorney General, Sir Vicary Gibbs, requested the Lord Chief Justice to arrange the earliest possible trial date.

 In Newgate Prison, Bellingham was questioned by magistrates.
 His calm demeanour and poise led them, unlike Hume, to doubt his sanity, although his keepers had observed no signs of unbalanced behaviour.
 James Harmer, Bellingham's solicitor, knew that insanity would provide the only conceivable defence for his client, and despatched agents to Liverpool to make enquiries there.
 While awaiting their reports he learned from an informant that Bellingham's father had died insane; he also heard evidence of his supposed derangement from Ann Billett, the prisoner's cousin, who had known him from childhood.
 On 14 May, a grand jury met in the Sessions House, Clerkenwell, and after hearing evidence from the eyewitnesses, found "a true Bill against John Bellingham for the murder of Spencer Perceval".
 The trial was arranged to take place the next day, Friday 15 May 1812, at the Old Bailey.

 When Bellingham received news of his forthcoming trial he asked Harmer to arrange for him to be represented in court by Brougham and Peter Alley, the latter an Irish lawyer with a reputation for flamboyance.
 Confident of his acquittal, Bellingham refused to discuss the case further with Harmer, and spent the afternoon and evening making notes.
 After drinking a glass of porter, he went to bed and slept soundly.